Note: The links below will

 Now that the deployment of the station's first set of U.S. solar arrays is complete,

-attention turns to the second of STS-97.
+walk of STS-97.
 Mission Specialists Joe Tanner and Carlos Noriega are

 scheduled to begin the space walk Tuesday at 11:46 a.m.
 CST (17:46 GMT).

-Follow the play-by-play at and
+Follow the play-by-play at Florida Today and

-04 December 2000 - UPDATE 2PM EST - Ground controllers
+| 04 December 2000 - UPDATE 2PM EST - Ground controllers

-are to avoid a repeat of with
+are planning the next steps to avoid a repeat of last night's problem with

 the deployment of the solar arrays.
 The first one is up and running, but it

-is within its framework.
+is not stretched as tight as it should be within its framework.

-reports:
+NASA reports:

 Flight controllers and the STS-97 crew continue to work toward the deployment of